“Everything should be made as simple as possible, but not simpler.”– Albert Einstein

 To change your results, change your structure!

-A Simple, Minimalist Life Is A Lasting Result
+Create A Simple, Minimalist Life As A Lasting Result

 “Clutter and confusion are failures of design.”